Quantum Sticking of Atoms on Membranes: Variational mean-field theory

 The optimum values of the parameters of the transformation $\{f_n\}$ are determined by minimizing the Bogoliubov-Peierls upper bound to the free energy of the system \cite{sb, dpc11}.
 One thus obtains the following expression for the variational parameters, valid for $E_b \gg \Delta$

 where $\hbar\bar\omega\equiv\Delta^2/(E+\epsilon)$ and $\beta^{-1}=k_B T$.

 From Eq.~\ref{fns} one concludes that if the frequency of the nth mode $\omega_n$ is large with respect to $\bar\omega$, then $f_n\approx g_{bb}\ \xi$.
 Thus, in this case it is apparent from Eq.~\ref{interaction} that $U$ fully eliminates the interaction with the nth mode when the atom is bound to the membrane.
 For low frequency modes where $\omega_n\ll\bar\omega$, Eq.~\ref{fns} gives $f_n$ vanishing as $\omega_n^2$.
 Thus the fast, high-frequency modes yield a new equilibrium for the membrane in the presence of the impinging atom that is distorted relative to that of the membrane in isolation.
-This is in the spirit of Leggett's adiabatic renormalization \cite{leggett}.
+This is reminiscent of Leggett's adiabatic renormalization \cite{leggett} in the spin-boson model.